bjstarosta/displot/README.md

 of surfaces obtained using ECCI.
 The underlying neural network is based on the [FusionNet][fusionnet] architecture.

+## System requirements

+16 GB of RAM or more is recommended to avoid OOM errors.
+If a GPU is available, it should be automatically detected and used during prediction.

 ## Install

 This program is built using [Python 3.7][python].
 If you are going to run it from a GNU/Linux based OS, you will likely already have it installed.
-If you are going to run it from a Windows based machine, you might need to download the relevant Python distribution first.
+If you are going to run it from a Windows based machine, it is recommended that you download an Anaconda distribution.

 First clone the repository using git: